Study Reveals Smart Recovery Can Help LGBTQ+ Community With Substance And Alcohol Abuse

 Alex/Pexels | Specific problems require specific solutions and treatment

-Briana McGeough, Assistant Professor of Social Welfare at the University of Kansas and the research lead on this project, explained in her study published in ‘Families in Society’ journal that previously many LGBTQ+ individuals resorted to the 12-step program to help them combat addiction but certain barriers such as the religious messaging may lead to discrimination targeting their sexual orientation and identities.
+Briana McGeough, Assistant Professor of Social Welfare at the University of Kansas and the research lead on this project, explained in her study published in ‘Families in Society’ journal.
+According to her report, previously, many LGBTQ+ individuals resorted to the 12-step program to help them combat addiction, but certain barriers, such as religious messaging, may lead to discrimination targeting their sexual orientation and identities.

 Edward/Pexels | The entire world had to be shifted online during the time